For Deans and Heads of Departments

 Research data in general belongs to the university rather than the individual researcher.
 In collaborative projects with other universities, it is vital to ensure that ownership of data is clear.
 In international collaborations one needs to determine which countries' laws apply.

 At this time, Lund University does not have an e-archive, but there are local solutions that can be used in the meantime.
-See information for the HT faculty.

 Personal and sensitive data